-The largest group of reporting professionals is not the software developers or other technical experts.
-They have strong computer user skills, but they don't spend their time writing code and using tools like Visual Studio, Enterprise Manager, or SQL Server Management Studio.
-They are regular business users who need to design reports to run their businesses.
-As a software developer, coming to this realization was a wake-up call.
+As a software developer, coming to the realization that the largest group of reporting professionals is not the software developer or other technical expert was a wake-up call.
 As I taught Reporting Services 2000 classes for Microsoft, I often spent a large portion of the classroom time just teaching students to use the Visual Studio user interface.
 It was new to them and unlike any other application they were accustomed to.
-Report designers who have been using other tools such as Crystal Reports, for example, will typically be a little intimidated by the Reporting Services design tools because they may be unfamiliar and may seem to be more "raw" and developercentric than what they're used to using.
+Report designers who have been using other tools such as Crystal Reports, for example, will typically be a little intimidated by the Reporting Services design tools because they may be unfamiliar and may seem to be more "raw" and developer-centric than what they're used to using.
 In order to take advantage of advanced report capabilities, these individuals must either acquire some simple programming skills or work with software developers to add custom code and expressions to their reports.